cuongdphan/apprenticeship/git-and-github.md

 > - *Tree "Snapshot of  the repository".
 Points at files  and directories.*
 > - *A commit is a  code snapshot*

-### Why can’t we "change" commits?
+### Why can't we "change" commits?

 - If you change any data about the commit, the commit will have a new SHA1 hash.
-- Even if the files don’t change, the created date will.
+- Even if the files don't change, the created date will.

 ### References - Pointers to commits